SUSTAINABILITY

 Are your berries grown in tunnels or greenhouses?

-Some of our fruits are grown above ground, sheltered from the elements in tunnels.
-As these are three-season structures without heating systems, they are called tunnels.
-Tunnels are used to extend the growing season and protect crops from bad weather.
+In the summer season, some of our fruits grow above ground, sheltered from bad weather in tunnels.
+Since these are three-season structures without heating systems, they are referred to as tunnels.
+Tunnels are used to extend the growing season and protect crops from harsh weather conditions.

 Do you remove the polythene that covers your tunnels in winter?